campus-experts/spring-2017/communities/sussex-hackers/community-impact-proposal.md

-Now that you've [thought about your community's needs](community-assessment.md), it's time to take some action!
-Use this template to help you fill out your proposal.
-We invite you to change the contents of this template around and use the embedded tips and evaluation criteria to help you make a :sparkles: impact on your community.

 ## Summary of the Community's Needs

 Provide a summary of what you learned from your community assessment, coupled with the feedback from others (like the opinion of other Campus Experts, community leaders, and stakeholders).